Pioneering the Gqom Sound of Durban

-Following his set at the G-Star Raw x Boiler Room Sessions in Johannesburg in 2015, New York-based The Fader wrote: “DJ LAG stepped up to the decks to show exactly why everyone’s going crazy for Gqom.
+But it was DJ Lag’s 2015 G-Star Raw x Boiler Room Sessions in Johannesburg that signaled to the rest of South Africa and the world that his was no ordinary dance talent.
+In its review New York-based The Fader wrote, “DJ Lag stepped up to the decks to show exactly why everyone’s going crazy for Gqom.
 The minimal house genre born from the coastal city of Durban is dark, heated, and easy to lose yourself in.”
-Felix a.k.a producer Moleskin, a co-founder of London label Goon Club Allstars – which has released DJ Lag’s self-titled EP – told Dazed & Confused: “When I first heard Gqom it felt like music that I’d been waiting to hear.”
+A year later he released his self-titled EP through London label Goon Club Allstars and DJ Lag’s ascendency into the upper ranks of the global music scene properly began.

 Through hypnotic original tracks like “Ice Drop” and “Umlilo”, the music that DJ Lag told DJ Mag in an early profile was “made for clubs … made for nightlife” also proved to be made for DJs and electronic music fans across Europe, Asia and the United States.
 In a report on his self-released 2017 Trip To New York EP (which features another of his big tunes, “Khonkolo”) Pitchfork described him as an “international ambassador for the nerve-shredding thrills of gqom”.